openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 The latest iteration of L-World discards the split classfiles, and simply allows both kinds of descriptors to apply (with either descriptor contract, as appropriate) to a primitive class, and similarly for both kinds of mirrors.
+Members of the primitive class can be accessed via a receiver which uses either the `Q` or `L` carrier.

+## Static translation

+The translation of Java classes which declare and use primitive classes requires minor adjustments to the current translation strategy.

+Primitive classes have their `ACC_PRIMITIVE` bit set, the `ACC_FINAL` bit on all fields, and their constructors are translated to static `<new>` methods, but otherwise are translated exactly as identity classes are.
+Whether a primitive class is reference-favoring or value-favoring does not affect the translation of the class, only of the type uses of the unadorned class name.

+Type uses of `P.ref` in method descriptors, field descriptors, and signature attributes are translated as `LP;`; type uses of `P.val` are translated as `QP;`.
+(Uses of the unadorned `P` are aliases for one of these two projections.)

+Primitive widening conversion requires no explicit translation, since the JVM treats `LP;` as a supertype of `QP;`.
+Primitive narrowing conversion is translated as a `checkcast` to the corresponding `Q` descriptor.

+Instantiation of primitive classes (`new P(...)`) is translated as invocation of the corresponding factory method with `invokestatic`.
+In the body of the factory method, rather than accepting an uninitialized `this` as a parameter, `this` is initialized inside the body of the factory with `defaultvalue`, assignments to fields of `this` are translated as modifying that value with `withfield`, and the factory returns the completed `this`.

+#### Differences between language and VM models

+The relationship between the value and reference projections differs between the language and VM models.
+In the language, the value projection is not a subtype of the reference projection; instead, the two are related by _primitive narrowing and widening conversions_.
+In the VM, the two are related by actual subtyping.

+It may seem strange to have deliberately picked a different model in the language as in the VM, but as we'll see, this choice leaves language constraints in the language (where they belong), and lets the VM focus primarily on being an efficient translation target.

+The primitive narrowing and widening conversions are semantically similar to the more familiar unboxing and boxing conversions, but do not share many of the negative performance costs associated with boxing (indirection, allocation, accidental identity.)
+When we convert a `P.val` to a `P.ref`, while this is considered a conversion at the language level, no actual bytecode need be emitted for this conversion, since in the VM `QP;` is a subtype of `LP;`.
+In the other direction, the static compiler emits a `checkcast` when narrowing a `P.ref` to a `P.val`, but because the VM understands the relationship between these types, this can be lowered to a null check (or completely optimized away.)
+So what look like boxing and unboxing at the language level turn into no-ops and near-no-ops in the bytecode.

+Still, why did we not choose to simply expose the subtyping between `P.val` and `P.ref` at the language level?
+Because we wanted to preserve a path to unifying legacy primitives and primitive classes at the language level.
+Currently, in the language, we have `int` and `Integer` related through ad-hoc boxing and unboxing conversions.
+We would like to migrate the legacy primitives to be ordinary primitive classes, with the legacy box types being the reference projection for those classes.
+Having two different kinds of "boxes" (a legacy heavy box and a new lighter box, where the former is related via boxing and the latter via subtyping) for primitives would be a permanent wart, and having a new, overlapping set of conversions (subtyping) might incompatibly change existing overload selection decisions.
+To remove this wart, we preserve the semantics of the conversion between `int` and `Integer`, and extend it to all primitive widening/narrowing conversions, so that the legacy boxing conversion becomes the simpler primitive widening and narrowing.

+Further, the boxing relationship plays a role in numerous language features, such as type inference and overload selection.
+By choosing primitive widening and narrowing semantics to match boxing, these complex and pervasive language features can continue to work as users expect them to when extended to primitive classes, with little in the way of special treatment for primitives.

+It may appear that we have pulled a rhetorical trick, just renaming "boxing" to "primitive widening".
+But the difference is: we now have a new translation target, one which can routinely optimize layout, instantiation, and calling conventions for primitive classes and their reference projections.
+We've just grafted familiar language semantics onto that efficient translation target, preserving the illusion that nothing has changed (except performance.)

+#### Legacy primitives

+As discussed in [Language Model](02-object-model.html), a key goal of this story is to migrate primitives so that they are "mostly just" primitive classes, while retaining the performance characteristics of primitives.

+The existing wrapper classes (e.g., `Integer`) are redefined as primitive classes.
+We treat `int.ref` as an alias for `Integer`, and `Integer.val` as an alias for `int`.
+This means that the rules for type inference, overload selection, type bound conformance, autoboxing, etc, can apply uniformly to the legacy primitives as well as newly declared primitive classes.

+The JVM will, of course, continue to have direct support for primitives (e.g., the `I` carrier, and the `i*` instructions).
+The language compiler will have substantial latitude to translate uses of `int` to use the `I` carrier and instructions in generated code where beneficial (and where required for migration compatibility, such as in field and method descriptors).
+The descriptor `Qjava/lang/Integer;` will be used later when describing specializations over primitives.
+Conversions between `I` and `Qjava/lang/Integer;` where needed in the translation will be inserted by the compiler.

+This scheme involves one behaviorally incompatible change: synchronization on an instance of one of the primitive wrapper classes will throw `IMSE`.
+While we do not take this lightly, it is almost universally an error to do this, and in the very few cases where this is not an outright error, simple workarounds exist.